NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/CellGeolocations.rst

 #################

 Locating a device is an important aspect of any IoT solution.
-In case of the Cat Tracker, it's one of the primary functions.
+In case of an asset tracker (like the Cat Tracker), it's one of the primary functions.
 But acquiring a GPS fix is sometimes not possible, e.g. when the device is indoors.
 In these situation other data can be used to approximate the device's location.
 If the device has a cellular connection, the id of the cell(s) the device modem is communicating with can be used to triangulate its location.
 Smartphones use this technique (and even combine data from other wireless networks) to quickly estimate a location down to a few meters.